ferg1e/comment-castles/README.md

 # Peaches 'n' Stink

 Peaches 'n' Stink is an experimental Internet forum.
 Users write posts and nested comments.
-You must whitelist other users in order to see their content.
+Users must whitelist other users in order to see their content.
 The official instance is at [peachesnstink.com](https://www.peachesnstink.com)!

 Other features: